Higher Education Leadership and Policy

 Application Requirements

-All graduate students are required to apply to the state application system ApplyTexas.
+All graduate students are required to apply through the Graduate School website.
 We strongly encourage you to start this process well in advance of the deadline to allow us time to process your information.
-For department requirements, visit our “How to Apply” page.
+Applicants who miss the application deadline may be allowed to begin in the spring or summer.
+Decisions are made on a case-by-case basis by emailing the director of this program an explanation of why the application was delayed.

 - why you are interested in a masters degree in the Program in Higher Education Leadership and Policy (PHELP) at UT Austin;

-- what life experiences have contributed to your decision to make application to our program;
+- what life experiences have contributed to your decision to apply to our program;

 - what personal experiences, achievements, and accomplishments would compel the department to evaluate your contributions to the University’s diversity mission;